-Fix Lower Back (Lumbo-Sacral) Pain
+How To Fix Back Pain

 Answers In A Nutshell

-- You do not need to have surgery, extended medical treatments or bed rest to relieve this kind of lower back pain.
+- You do not need surgery, extended medical treatments or bed rest to relieve this kind of lower back pain.
 You do not need to give up impact activities like running or martial arts, give up weights or heavy occupational work, or other activities you love to do.
 You do not need special lifting belts, expensive beds, ergonomic chairs, or other devices to do what you can do with your own body yourself.

 - If you have been told you must "bend your knees to protect your back" this article shows why that is not so, and how you can control your own spinal angles even with your legs straight - needed for standing and other real life.
 This is different from doing sets and reps of exercises, then going back to injurious spine positioning habits.